Skip to main content

 You also have to keep track of where the cord is and not run it over with the shovel, which I almost did several times.
 And when calculating cost, you need to consider the price of an extension cord long enough to meet your needs if you don’t already own one.

-Battery-powered snow shovels are heavier than the corded ones, which makes them harder and more tiring to maneuver.
-They also experience a bit of a power drop when they encounter heavier snow.
+Battery-powered snow shovels are heavier than corded ones, which makes them harder to maneuver and more tiring.
+They also experience a slight power drop when encountering heavier snow.

 You also have to remember to charge the shovel’s battery before a storm, and consider that it may run out of power before you finish.
 Finally, the battery-powered models are more expensive than their corded counterparts.